 Sunday, 8 AM departs from Raymond Fouquet Square at the corner of Westwood Blvd. & La Grange Ave. in Westwood

-The crown jewel of all of the La Grange rides, Nichols Canyon has been happening long before many of us were even born!
+The crown jewel of all of the La Grange rides, the "Nichols" ride has been happening long before many of us were even born!
 A typical turnout for this ride can fluctuate from a minimum of 40 to a high of over 100.
 The ride proceeds north then turns right on little Santa Monica Blvd. heading east.
-Pedaling through Century City, Beverly Hills and West Hollywood on the iconic Sunset Blvd, the pace at this point in the ride is purely conversational.
-As the ride approaches the base of Nichols, the pace tends to pick up in anticipation of the climb ahead.
+Pedaling through Century City, we head into Beverly Hills and West Hollywood on the iconic Sunset Blvd, the pace at this point in the ride is purely conversational.
+As the ride approaches the base of Nichols Canyon, the anticipation of the climb ahead begins.
 Here the conversations end and the heavy breathing begins.
-With approximately two miles of steady climbing, the pack is significantly stretched out with the fastest riders reaching the top in about 10 minutes.
+With three miles of steady climbing, the pack is significantly stretched out with the fastest riders reaching the top in about 10 minutes.
 "The Wall" is the final 100 meters of the climb where the wrong gear choice can quickly eliminate you from a group.
-The ride is now on infamous Mulholland Drive where the next 6-8 miles can best be described as fast rollers with a couple of small, yet significant climbs.
+The ride is now on infamous Mulholland Drive where the next 10 miles can best be described as fast rollers with a couple of small, yet significant climbs.
 There is a general regrouping at Sepulveda Blvd. next to the 405 freeway.
 From here, the ride proceeds down Sepulveda back towards West LA.
 The pace at this point can vary from moderate to fast.
 As the ride crosses Montana Ave. and heads towards the VA cemetery there is an increase in pace as the pack approaches the official finish line for the ride.
 A large pack sprint finish gives one determined rider "sprint bragging rights" for the week.
 A left turn on Wilshire Blvd., a left turn on Veteran Avenue, a right on Kinross Avenue, a right on Gayley Avenue, and a left on Lindbrook Drive leads to Peet's Coffee in Westwood Village to have coffee with friends and talk about the ride and/or life.